ookraw/commom-substrings-filter/readme.md

 With three containers, each containing a shingle- and the corresponding hash- batch, each scatter and gather, advances synchronously from stage to stage.

 ### Description
-A more detailed description is available on https://sites.google.com/view/repsieve
+A more detailed description will appear soon.

 ### LICENSE
 This project is released under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).<br/>